nkay08/django-bulma/README.md

 - `bulma/forms/bulma_inline_field_include.html`: Can be included directly with a `with field=form.<your_field>` statement, and adds markup classes like the `bulma_inline` template filter
 - `bulma/forms/bulma_horizontal_field_include.html`: Can be included directly with a `with field=form.<your_field>` statement, and adds markup classes like the `bulma_horizontal` template filter

+You can customize the fields, e.g. by extending `bulma/forms/field_include.html` and overriding its blocks and then changing the respective setting.

 ## Settings
 You can specify which templates `django-bulma` uses for rendering forms and fields, and thus allow extensibility and customization.
 These affect `django-bulma`'s rendering template filters, but also all field templates that are prefixed with `bulma_`.